systematic-magic/AgingPubMed/research_papers_suppl.rst

 1. Title
 ^^^^^^^^
-Depending on the content of the Supplementary materials PDF file, title and footer can be different.
-Please all possible variations below.
+The titles of each supplementary PDF file will vary depending on their contents.
+Please see all possible variations below.
 No other variations allowed.

 1.1.
 Supplementary Figures